bvinoth186/notes/Richardson-Maturity-Model.md

 - Expose Resources with proper URI’s (using nouns).
 - http://server/accounts, http://server/accounts/10.
 - HTTP Methods are not used.
+- POST - Create a new resource
+- GET - Read a resource
+- PUT - Update an existing resource (complete replacement)
+- PATCH - Partial update
+- DELETE - Delete a resource

 # Level 2